topseed/topseed-helloworld/README.md

 Check <https://github.com/topseed/topseed-turbo>, a fork of SmoothState.js, one of our favorite libs.
 Explore <https://zeit.co>, one way to deploy to the web.
 You deploy the web-app folder after deleting the node_modules folder.

-Some other buzwords that resonated with us:
+Some other buzzwords that resonated with us:
 - Serverless
 - SEO/view as bot
 - Sustinable / maintainable